ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** The harder the conflict, the greater the triumph.  — George Washington
+> **Citacao:** Many of life's failures are people who did not realize how close they were to success when they gave up. — Thomas Edison

 fim do arquivo